-Scheduled Printing: How to Print Files on Schedule with FolderMill Service
+Scheduled Printing: How to Print Files on a Schedule with FolderMill

 Case:

-We have new sets of documents every day which should be printed by the next day, and we wish FolderMill could do it after most employees have left the office.
-Is there a way to schedule printing, i.e. automatically start and stop FolderMill at a certain time?
-For example, start FolderMill at the end of the working day and cease file processing in the morning, right before the work hours.
+We receive new sets of documents every day that need to be printed by the next day, and we would like FolderMill to print them after most employees have left the office.
+Is there a way to schedule printing, so that FolderMill can automatically start and stop at a certain time?
+For instance, we would like FolderMill to start at the end of the workday and stop processing files in the morning, just before work hours begin.

 Solution:

 4. Input a name for the new task, e.g., "Run FolderMill".
-Besides, ensure to enable these options:
+Besides, we recommend enabling these options:

 - Run whether user is logged on or not